santosh-gh/k8s-01/README.md

-# Deploying microservice applications in AKS
+# Deploying microservice applications in AKS using comand line tools (AzCLI, Docker Desktop and kubectl)

     A sample multi-container application with a group of microservices and web front ends that simulate a retail scenario.